-A contractor once told me that it was almost as expensive to PAINT CABINETS as it was to buy them inexpensive new cabinets!
+A contractor once told me that it was almost as expensive to PAINT CABINETS as it was to buy inexpensive new cabinets!
 WHATTTT!
-I thought that was crazy.
-But sure enough, I had more than one person confirm this statement so I thought it had to be true.
-Actually, it can be very expensive to have someone paint cabinets.
+Sure enough, I had more than one person confirm this statement so I thought it had to be true.
+Actually, it can be very expensive to have someone paint kitchen cabinets.
 That’s why I decided to tackle this project myself.
-So how do you Paint Laminate Cabinets with NO prep work?
+So how do you Paint Laminate Cabinets with NO prep work and no sanding?

 Here is what the Island cabinets looked like before I painted them.
-After quite a bit of research and debate, I decided to go with The General Finishes Milk Paint (No, this is not a paid post, just my opinions).
+After a bit of research and debate, I decided to go with General Finishes Milk Paint (No, this is not a paid post, just my opinion).

-- First things first- remove the hardware.
+- Remove the hardware.
 Please don’t hate me, but my laziness got the best of me and I did do something I regret; I did not remove the cabinets before painting.
-I DID tape off the hardware and the areas inside the cabinets with blue painters tape, but I decided to save my self the hassle and left the cabinets on the hinges.
-I do regret this, because I have a lot of paint on the hardware, which you can’t see unless you open the cabinets, but nevertheless, it still looks a little “unprofessional” when you see the paint on the hardware.
-For my first paint job, though, I still think it still turned out pretty darn good.
+I DID tape the hardware and the areas inside the cabinets with blue painters tape.

-- When you paint cheap, LAMINATE CABINETS, you need a very good primer.
+- When you paint LAMINATE Kitchen CABINETS you need a good primer.
 Since laminate is a cheap surface that is often very slick and smooth, you need a product that will really “grip” and adhere to the cabinets.
 After reading lots of reviews, I decided to buy the Zinsser Primer, which covers all surfaces without the need of sanding.
 Im sure there are other good primers that would work too, I just decided on this one.

-3. Before you prime the laminate cabinets, wipe them really good with a washcloth to remove any dirt or grime (especially any stains or anything you can’t see).
-If your cabinets are older and you know there is a lot of dirt that a good wipe down won’t remove, you need to use a “degreaser” to make sure the surface is completely clean.
-I did not use a degreaser because I quickly learned that the space around the actual cabinets was not laminate, but a wood looking sticker.
-I worried that if I used the degreaser, it would eat through the sticker.
-Talk about cheap!
+3. Before you prime laminate cabinets, clean them really well.
+If there is a lot of dirt that a good wipe down won’t remove, you need to use a “degreaser” to make sure the surface is completely clean.

-Here is a pic of the cabinets with only one coat of primer.
-Because the cabinets are so cheap, and the finish is a wee bit shiny, I realized it was going to take quite two coats of primer and paint.
+Below is a picture of the cabinets with only one coat of primer.
+Because the cabinets are laminate and the finish is a bit shiny, I realized it was going to take two coats of primer.

 5. Apply second coat of Primer.

-Note: you could probably get away with 1 coat of primer, 2 coats of paint, and 1 top coat and it will look great and last forever.
+- You could get away with 1 coat of primer, 2 coats of paint, and 1 top coat and it will look great.
 However, I have two small kids and my kitchen Island gets A LOT of traffic, so I wanted to make sure the paint held up well.